tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kana-in-two-days.md

 Once you select either hiragana or katakana, use the first option to drill the syllabaries.

+Don't forget to check the app's settings.
+You may want to toggle `single button mode` or `hide answers`.

 <p align="center">
 	<a class="download_button" href="https://www.f-droid.org/en/packages/org.kaqui/">Download</a>
 </p>